 This is a sponsored post written by me on behalf of Devine Color by Valspar .
 All opinions are 100% mine.

 It was only last year that I was decorating for a dorm room or first apartment, which is crazy to me because it feels so long ago!
 Time flies…when you’re an adult and the bills pile up!
 All kidding aside, I used to love decorating my dorm room or apartment every year and I actually loved the greatest challenge of all: designing and decorating and being able to turn it back to the way it was at the end of the year.
 It was really important to me to have my personality in the room as much as I could, without getting a bill at the end.
-I tend to put quite a few pieces of wall art to create the personalized space I like.
-I opted to create some of my own wall art so that I could really think of my dorm as home.
-A friend recommended using Bumblejax.com to have some of my photos mounted and they look pretty neat.
+I used some 3D Wall Panels first, which are very affordable and really easy to install, so even I could manage it!
+I loved the process of choosing colours and patterns from their extensive range of options.
+I then opted to create some of my own wall art so that I could really think of my dorm as home.
+I’d seen one of my friends decorate their wall using a beautiful diamond painting kit which they assembled to make some wall art that looked really amazing; this inspired me to work on something myself.
+Another friend recommended using Bumblejax.com to have some of my photos mounted and they look pretty neat.
 I opted to have them put on to Dibond to create a sleek yet durable look.
 They were in my dorm and now have followed me to my new apartment.
 They go very well with all my new furniture.
 I was also really excited when I found Devine Color + Target and I knew it would be the perfect solution to decorate a dorm room on a budget and have it be removable when it’s time to move out!

 How to Decorate a Dorm Room on a Budget – And Have it Look Good